dengsgo/go-decorator/README.md

 [中文](README.zh_cn.md) | English

-> Don`t apply it in production environment !!!
+> Beta versions, use with caution in production environments.
-> Project is still under iterative development and is open for testing only.

 `go-decorator` is a middleware tool for Go language compilers that enables non-intrusive decorator usage via annotations.